 Ira Sach's latest will stream later this month.

-Ryan and Brian catch up on the past two weeks' releases.
+Ryan and Brian catch up on the week's news and new releases.

-Ryan and Brian chat about the week's new releases.
+Ryan and Brian catch up on the week's new DVD and Blu-ray news and new releases.